-The United States attorney’s office investigated my client for a drug murder.
-They requested our cooperation and surrender in exchange for a recommendation of lieniency.
+The United States Attorney’s Office investigated my client for a drug murder.
+They requested our cooperation and surrender in exchange for a recommendation of leniency.
 We did not accept this offer and upon our own investigation, we uncovered exculpatory evidence and we presented this evidence to the Government.
 No charges were ever filed.

 My client was alleged to have bludgeoned the victim to death with the claw of a hammer to the heart.
 Following extensive depositions on the defense theme of self defense, the State agreed to a manslaughter plea.